-- EC-EGPRS: 16.
+- EC-GSM-IoT: 16.

 A mobile station that supports multiple TBF procedures can operate multiple RLC entities simultaneously each one with its’ own set of RLC parameters (e.g. sequence number; receive and transmit windows etc.).

 If a mobile station in a DLMC configuration using a SNS of 8192 is reconfigured so that it leaves DLMC configuration while the downlink TBF remains assigned, it shall continue using a SNS of 8192.
 A mobile station that supports DLMC configuration and has a downlink TBF with a single downlink carrier assigned (i.e. it is not in a DLMC configuration) shall immediately begin using a SNS of 8192 if the maximum number of downlink timeslots it supports (see 3GPP TS 24.008) is greater than 20 and either of the following occurs: